VlixAli/Sales-Management-System/README.md

 ## ✍️ Api documentation <a name = "api"></a>

 ---
+For how to use the application checkout this api docs [Sales Management System documentation](https://documenter.getpostman.com/view/23171948/2sA3Bt2VCk)

 ## 🎈 concepts and patterns used <a name = "concepts"></a>
 - DTO design pattern
 - Service design pattern